 1. Garcinia Cambogia

 This tropical fruit looks a little bit like a tomato, but it’s most commonly yellow.
-While it has been linked to some fat-burning benefits in clinical studies , there is also evidence that it can help slow down how much fat you process.
+While it has been linked to some fat-burning benefits in clinical studies published in BMC Complementary Medicine and Therapies , there is also evidence that it can help slow down how much fat you process.

 Because it’s a good source of fiber, you’ll find that it may trap some of the fat from your food and deliver it through your bowels undigested.